IainMF/Mens_Rights_NZ/Issues/State Obligations.md

 > 19. The obligation to protect requires States parties to take steps aimed directly at the **elimination of prejudices**, customary and all other practices that perpetuate the notion of inferiority or superiority of either of the sexes, and stereotyped roles for men and women.
 ICESCR GC 16 - p19

+> 22. Article 3 is a cross-cutting obligation and applies to all the rights contained in articles 6 to 15 of the Covenant.
+It requires **addressing gender-based social and cultural prejudices**, providing for **equality in the allocation of resources**, and promoting the sharing of responsibilities in the family, community and public life.
+ICESCR GC 16 - p22

 #### Education
 >  These steps include ... the **education of the population and of State officials in human rights** - ICCPR GC 28 - p 3

+> - To conduct human rights education and training programmes for judges and public officials
+> - To conduct awareness-raising and training programmes on equality for workers involved in the realization of economic, social and cultural rights at the grass-roots level
+> -To integrate, in formal and non-formal education, the principle of the equal right of men and women to the enjoyment of economic, social and cultural rights, and to promote equal participation of men and women, boys and girls, in schools and other education programmes ICECSR GC 16 - p21

 #### Adjusting legislation and policy